Match users in CSV import to user type attribute of Assets objects

 Publish the rule.

-You can edit the rule as per your requirement, for example in case you do not have the manager attribute, by removing those actions.
+You can edit the rule according to your requirements, for example, by removing those actions in case you do not have the manager attribute.

 Update more than 50 objects

 Automation has a limit where it can only update 50 objects at once.
-So depending on the number of users you would like to update, it can happen that no new objects are picked by the branch as "Jira user" remains empty for these objects.
+So, depending on the number of users you would like to update, it can happen that no new objects are picked by the branch as the "Jira user" remains empty for these objects.

-In that case, you can add an attribute in "Person" object type, say "Last Sync date" of type date and use this to go through the objects which have not been synced since the last update.
-This value will help us to iterate over all the objects using automation rule and update will be performed only on those objects which have not been updated on that day.
+In that case, you can add an attribute in the "Person" object type, say "Last Sync date" of type date, and use this to go through the objects that have not been synced since the last update.
+This value will help us iterate over all the objects using an automation rule, and the update will be performed only on those objects that have not been updated on that day.

 After you have added the above attribute, you need to make changes to the above rule as below: